zio/zio/docs/datatypes/core/zio.md

 }
 ```

-Brackets have compositional semantics, so if a bracket is nested inside another bracket, and the outer bracket acquires a resource, then the outer bracket's release will always be called, even if, for example, the inner bracket's release fails.
+Acquire releases have compositional semantics, so if an acquire release is nested inside another acquire release, and the outer resource is acquired, then the outer release will always be called, even if, for example, the inner release fails.

-Let's look at a full working example on using brackets:
+Let's look at a full working example on using acquire release:

 ```scala mdoc:silent
 import zio._